JoseSheffield112/COM4520-Multimodal-Pneumonia-Etiology-Classification/README.md

 MIMIC-iv pre-processing code

 # Setup
-- Place datasets in the `/datasets` folder
+- Place MIMIC-iv datasets in the `/datasets` folder
 - Place cohorts in the `/cohorts` folder
+- Be sure to have [Python 3](https://www.python.org/downloads/) installed

 # Usage